wrp/examples/best-practice.md

 	should be identified.
 Using roles also helps keep post-mortems blameless.
 Infrastructure must exist to enable identifying a person from a given role, and it is worth the effort to build that infra early.
+[^no-relative-time]:
+	Strings like "6 hours ago" have no meaning when they've been cut-n-pasted or are viewed in a screen shot from 5 days ago, or many other unforseen contexts.
+Unambiguous rfc3339 conforming strings are unambiguous.